alanng10/Sera/Docue/Park/a.md

 He mind start is first mind start.

 All human mind has start.
+All human mind start from the number gone more high.

 All human will be Sera.
 All human will total done Park.